Sleepytale Logo

 Lumi was not just any night light.

-When the sun dipped below the hills and the room grew dim, Lumi would wake up and begin to shine.
+It had a silver rim and a warm, golden center that looked a little like the yolk of a hard-boiled egg, if a hard-boiled egg could make you feel safe.
+When the sun dipped below the hills and the room turned dim, Lumi would wake up and start to shine.

-Every evening, as the little girl named Mia brushed her teeth and put on her favorite star pajamas, Lumi would glow a little brighter, as if to say, “I’m here, and the dark is not so big.”
+Every evening, a girl named Mia would brush her teeth, wrestle into her favorite star pajamas (the left leg always gave her trouble), and climb into bed.
+Lumi would glow a little brighter when she appeared, as if to say, "I'm here, and the dark is not so big."

 One night, Mia whispered, "I wish dreams could come closer, like fireflies."